michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-advanced-users.md

 ---
-title: Facilitating a Weavly Coding Workshop (Advanced Users)
+title: Facilitating a Weavly coding workshop (Advanced users)
 date: 2022-03-08T19:57:22.730Z
 author: Weavly team
 description: "This facilitation guide will provide scripts and guidelines to run